vtcs5204/23f/labs.md

 1. Write a simple program (name it as ``memalloc.c``) which allocates 16GB DRAM, please use ``calloc()`` or equivalent to make sure you zero-out the allocated memory buffer.
-Do the memmory allocation in the following three
+Do the memory allocation in the following three
    ways:
   - allocate 4KB DRAM each time, loop until you get 16GB DRAM in total
   - allocate 1GB DRAM each time, loop until you get 16GB DRAM in total